-We depend on the success of our lead product candidate, arhalofenate, which is still under clinical development, and may not obtain regulatory approval or be successfully commercialized.
+We depend on the success of our lead product candidate, arhalofenate, which is still under clinical development, and MBX-8025, which we currently plan to develop, and may not obtain regulatory approval or successfully commercialize either of these product candidates.

 We have not marketed, distributed or sold any products.
-The success of our business depends upon our ability to develop and commercialize our lead product candidate, arhalofenate, which has completed eight Phase 1 and seven Phase 2 clinical trials, including three Phase 2 studies in gout.
+The success of our business depends upon our ability to develop and commercialize our lead product candidate, arhalofenate, which has completed eight Phase 1 and seven Phase 2 clinical trials, including three Phase 2 studies in gout and our second product candidate, MBX-8025, which has completed five Phase 1 and one Phase 2 clinical trials.
 We are conducting a Phase 2b clinical trial for arhalofenate in preventing flares and reducing serum uric acid in gout patients prior to initiation of a Phase 3 program.
 There is no guarantee that our clinical trials will be completed or, if completed, will be successful.
-For example, the 800 mg dose of arhalofenate to be used in our Phase 2b gout trial is higher than doses of arhalofenate previously administered in our gout and T2DM programs, and may demonstrate unacceptable toxicities or lack of efficacy.
-The success of arhalofenate will depend on several factors, including the following:
+For example, the 800 mg dose of arhalofenate to be used in our Phase 2b gout trial is higher than doses of arhalofenate previously administered in our gout and T2DM programs, and may demonstrate an unacceptable safety and tolerability profile or lack of efficacy.
+We also plan to initiate one or more proof-of-concept studies for MBX-8025 in the first half of 2015.
+The success of arhalofenate and MBX-8025 will depend on several factors, including the following:

-- successful enrollment and completion of clinical trials; - receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors;
+- successful enrollment and completion of clinical trials; - · receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers;

-- effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.